zoeskan/MCB185/unit3-algorithms.md

 A classic programming interview question is to write a program that reports the first 10 numbers from the Fibonacci sequence: 0, 1, 1, 2, 3, 5, 8, 13, 21.
 This
 is a tricky problem.
-You need to initialzize and keep track of 2 previous values.
+You need to initialize and keep track of 2 previous values.

 ### 33triples.py ###